Paging Doctor Robo

 Search occupies a clear leadership position today, but usage is softening.

 Search engines remain the dominant entry point for health and medical information in the United States.
 Nearly all Americans use search at least occasionally when seeking health information, and it continues to rank as the most frequently used source overall.
-For many people, search is the reflexive starting point, especially when questions feel urgent or unfamiliar.

 03